prototypefund/Digital_Bargeld-docs/api/api-exchange.rst

       // Transfer details uniquely identifying the transfer, only present if type is "DEPOSIT". transfer_details?: any;

+      // Wire transfer subject, only present if type is "CLOSING". wtid?: any;

       // Hash of the wire account into which the funds were
       // returned to, present if type is "CLOSING". h_wire?: base32;

       // If `type` is "PAYBACK", this is a signature over a `struct TALER_PaybackConfirmationPS` with purpose TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK.
       // If `type` is "CLOSING", this is a signature over a `struct TALER_ReserveCloseConfirmationPS` with purpose TALER_SIGNATURE_EXCHANGE_RESERVE_CLOSED.
       // Not present for other values of `type`.